an instructional interlude

 To award yourself Andy Warhol’s fifteen minutes of fame you at least had to throw on a metal mini-dress by Paco Rabanne, gloss your lips white and learn to frug before hailing a cab to The Factory.
 Compared to Instagram, this is like getting your Baccalaureate in semiotics at the Sorbonne.

 We document the mysterious trail of our morning glory muffin from its perfect plating at Jet Fuel to its passage through our perfectly moisturized lips; we would, given our druthers, eagerly await and document its return to the primordial light and the roiling waters at the other end had we the time, the followers and the influence that really matters.

 Not wishing to be thought an old piece of dried-up ear wax, a wizened pair of donkey testes, not au courant, I take a deep breath and, both melding with and standing out from the crowd, I vow to proffer my creative process for public, that’s you, consumption.
-Why wait, all high-and-mighty and flaunting my good taste, until my work is polished and ready?
+I see no reason to wait, all high-and-mighty and flaunting my good taste, until my work is polished and ready.
+How common!